Ms Lois Oakley is a Consultant Podiatrist in Halesowen, West Midland who specialises in foot pain treatment and foot care.

 • Heel pain

 We understand how important footwear is to maintain healthy feet.
 Are you wearing the right shoes for your foot shape and activities?
 Foot pain often arises from wearing the wrong choice of footwear style.
 Lois will assess your footwear and advise on what to wear.

 Insoles and orthotics

 Following assessment of the movement in the foot and leg, orthoses are prescribed to provide stability and pain relief.
 These work more effectively in appropriate footwear styles which will be discussed with you.

-A full medical history will be taken so it will be helpful for the patient to bring a list of their current medication to clinic.
-The podiatrist will examine your feet including a vascular and neurological examination to determine the circulation and level of sensation in the foot.
-Assess your footwear in conjunction and any activity you undertake.
-After the assessment a treatment plan will be formulated and discussed with you and any treatment necessary carried out.
+Full medical history will be taken so it will be helpful for the patient to bring a list of their current medication to clinic.
+The podiatrist will examine your feet including a vascular and neurological examination.
+This will determine the circulation and level of sensation in the foot.
+The style of footwear choice is important A and helps the podiatrist to identify any foot health issues you may be experiencing.
+Please bring a selection of your current shoes to clinic.
+After the assessment, a treatment plan will be agreed and discussed with you.

 Lois qualified from the Birmingham School of Podiatry in 1983 and joined the NHS podiatry department in Dudley.